-Time to pain progression is defined as the interval from randomization to the first date a subject experiences pain progression based on WPS and analgesics use.
-Time to pain progression will be evaluated in subjects with baseline WPS \leq 8.
-Pain progression is defined as an increase of 2 or more points in the "Worst pain in 24 hours" score from baseline observed at 2 consecutive evaluations \geq 4 weeks apart an increase in pain management (IPM) with respect to baseline, whichever occurs first.
+Time to pain progression is defined as the interval from randomization to the first date a subject experiences pain progression based on WPS.
+Pain progression is defined as an increase of 2 or more points "worst pain in 24 hours" score from baseline observed at 2 consecutive evaluations \geq 4 weeks apart an increase in pain management (IPM) with respect to baseline, whichever occurs first.